pimbrouwers/Falco/samples/README.md

 		- Usage of Falco Exception & Not Found handler's.

 - [Blog][2]
 	- A basic markdown blog, with YAML front-matter.
-Demonstratoes:
+Demonstrates:
 		- Encapsulation of host configuration and startup.
 		- Interaction with environment variables.
 		- "Constrained" primitives.